Walt Disney World Theme Park and Resort Closures and Rehabs

 Not all Walt Disney World Theme Park and Resort Closures and Rehabs listed appear on Disney’s official rehab calendar.
 For updated information on attraction closings, call 407-W-DISNEY (934-7639) just prior to your scheduled visit.
 Schedules below are meant as an informative rather than official guide and are gathered from a number of official and unofficial sources.

-- A Tron-themed attraction similar to the roller coaster found at Shanghai Disneyland is coming to Tomorrowland and will be located in a new area near Space Mountain.
-The attraction is expected to open by 2021.
+- The Walt Disney World Railroad is closed until further notice as work is done on the Tron Coaster.
+The Tron-themed attraction similar to the roller coaster found at Shanghai Disneyland is coming to Tomorrowland and will be located in a new area near Space Mountain.
+The Tomorrowland Speedway is also closed through mid-May due to work on the upcoming coaster.
+The Tron-themed attraction is expected to open by 2021.

 - A new ride inspired by the film Ratatouille will be built in an all-new space in World Showcase’s France pavilion.
-The ride will take guests on a dazzling chase across a kitchen with the sights, sounds and smells of Gusteau’s Parisian restaurant.
+The ride, called Remy’s Ratatouille Adventure, will take guests on a dazzling chase across a kitchen with the sights, sounds and smells of Gusteau’s Parisian restaurant.
 This new attraction will open by 2021.

 - The China Pavilion will be getting a brand new Circle-Vision show showcasing the majesty of China.
 This updated film will be added using a next-generation digital camera system to film a brand new, seamless projection show.